freshworks/marketplace-sample-apps/Freshworks-Samples/Omni-App-Samples/Data-Method_Omni/README.md

 ### Procedure to run the app:
 1. You can locally test your Omni App only one Product at a time.
 For example, if you want to test your app on Freshworks CRM, you will have to mention the `"freshworks_crm"` product attribute first in your `manifest.json` and vice versa.
-2. Open Deal Details page.
+2. Open the relavant page in any of the product that Omni App supports(In this case Freshsales and Freshworks CRM).
 In the bottom viewport you will see your app running.